IFRS for Oil & Gas, Power, Utility, & Mining companies

 Shasat may at its sole discretion change the format, speakers, participants, content, venue location and programme or any other aspect of the Conference at any time and for any reason, whether or not due to a Force Majeure Event, in each case without liability.

-If you are seeking to profile your products, expertise and experience in the field of Financial Instrument then the Shasat will endeavour to assist your business objectives with opportunities such as:
+If you are seeking to profile your products, expertise and experience then the Shasat will endeavour to assist your business objectives with opportunities such as:

 - Targeted brand awareness and the association of your company with this area of expertise.